ThinkPad

 ThinkPad is a line of business-oriented laptop and tablet computers produced since 1992.
 It was originally designed, created and manufactured by the American International Business Machines (IBM) Corporation.
-IBM sold its PC business to the Chinese company Lenovo in 2005 and since 2007 all ThinkPad models have been manufactured by them.
+IBM sold its PC business to the Chinese company Lenovo in 2005; since 2007, all ThinkPad models have been manufactured by Lenovo.

 The ThinkPad line was first developed at the IBM Yamato Facility in Japan; they have a distinct black, boxy design, which originated in 1990 and is still used in some models.
 Most models also feature a red-colored trackpoint on the keyboard, which has become an iconic and distinctive design characteristic associated with the ThinkPad line.
 It has seen significant success in the business market while certain models target students and the education market.
 ThinkPad laptops have been used in outer space and for many years were the only laptops certified for use on the International Space Station (ISS).
 ThinkPads have also for several years been one of the preferred laptops used by the United Nations.

 History

-Following the failure of its first laptop computer, the PC Convertible, IBM was the last of the major personal computer manufacturers to enter the fast-growing notebook market, launching the PS/2 Note in 1992.
+Following the failure of the first laptop computer, the PC Convertible, IBM was the last of the major personal computer manufacturers to enter the fast-growing notebook market, launching the PS/2 Note in 1992.
 Building on the PS/2 Note, the ThinkPad was developed to compete with Compaq in the United States, whose LTE was the first commercially successful notebook PC; as well as Apple Computer's highly successful PowerBook, and Toshiba in Japan, whose Dynabook series of notebooks were similarly successful.
 IBM signed a lucrative contract with the Harvard Business School to provide the campus with notebook PCs.
 The task of creating a notebook was given to the Yamato Facility in Japan, headed by Arimasa Naitoh (内藤在正, Naitō Arimasa), a Japanese engineer and product designer who had joined IBM in the 1970s, now known as the "Father of ThinkPad".